 In general, flaring can occur as a result of fuel gas quantity and quality issues if (1) the quantity of fuel gas generated is larger than can be managed by the Flare Gas Compressors, Fuel Gas Unit, and/or fuel gas consumers; or (2) the quality (composition) of fuel gas is such that it must be routed to the flare because it cannot be utilized by the fuel gas consumers for a variety of reasons which may include safety, stringent gas turbine specifications, and to ensure low NOX performance.
 When flaring is caused by fuel gas quantity and quality issues, the general cause is often maintenance activities, equipment failure and malfunction, emergency situations, and/or safety reasons.
+The quality and quantity of the fuel gas will also vary depending on the type of crude oil being processed, the severity of operations, and the relative contributions from the various process units.
 As discussed above, there is always a base-load to the Flare Gas Header.
 Therefore, flaring can also occur as a direct result of fuel gas quantity and quality issues (i.e. the general cause is not maintenance activities, equipment failure and malfunction, emergency situations, and/or safety reasons).